Scalable Multi-Agent Reinforcement Learning through Intelligent Information Aggregation: Experiments

-Figure \ref{fig:compare_plots} shows the training performance of InforMARL and the best-performing of the baselines mentioned above.
+Figure \ref{fig:compare_plots} shows the training performance of InforMARL and the best-performing of the baselines mentioned above for the \emph{target} task environment.
 For ease of visualization, we plot only the four best-performing methods with global and local information, respectively.
-A complete comparison plot showing all the baseline methods can be found in Appendix \ref{appendix:full_comparison}.
 Each line corresponds to the mean and standard deviation over five random seeds.
-For each method, we consider scenarios with $N =3$, $N=7$, and $N=10$ agents in the environment.
+We consider scenarios with $N = \{3, 7, 10\}$ agents.
+Comparisons to other baselines can be found in Appendix \ref{appendix:full_comparison}, and ablation studies for varying sensing radii in Appendix \ref{appendix:ablation}.

-Figure \ref{fig:compare_plots} illustrates that only using RMAPPO (\ie the RNN version of MAPPO) or InforMARL are agents able to learn to navigate and get to their goals.
-However, unlike RMAPPO which requires global information, InforMARL is able to achieve this with just local information.
-Furthermore, we find that InforMARL requires a similar number of training steps as RMAPPO, despite having access to much less information.
+Figure \ref{fig:compare_plots} illustrates that only using RMAPPO (\ie the RNN version of MAPPO) or InforMARL, agents are able to learn to navigate and get to their goals.
+However, unlike RMAPPO which requires global information, InforMARL achieves this with just local information.
+Furthermore, InforMARL requires a similar number of training steps as RMAPPO, despite having access to much less information.

 We present the following metrics in Table \ref{table:comparison}.
-The results represent an average over 100 test episodes. \begin{enumerate} \item The total rewards obtained by the agents during an episode using the reward function defined in Section \ref{section:env}.
-A higher value corresponds to better performance. \item The fraction of an episode that the agents take on average to get to the goal, denoted $T$.
-If an agent does not reach its goal, then $T$ is set to be 1 (lower is better). \item Percent of episodes in which all agents are able to get to their goals, denoted $S$\% (higher is better). \item The total number of collisions (both agent-agent + agent-obstacle) that agents had in an episode, denoted \# col. The lower this metric, the better the performance of the algorithm. \end{enumerate} Although having a smaller number of collisions is better, the policies of some of the baseline algorithms do not significantly move the agents from their initial position after training and hence do not get to the goal.
+The results represent an average over 100 test episodes. \begin{CompactEnumerate} \item The total rewards obtained by the agents during an episode A higher value corresponds to better performance. \item The fraction of an episode that the agents take on average to get to the goal, denoted $T$.
+If an agent does not reach its goal, then $T$ is set to be 1 (lower is better). \item Percent of episodes in which all agents are able to get to their goals, denoted $S$\% (higher is better). \item The total number of collisions (both agent-agent + agent-obstacle) that agents had in an episode, denoted \# col. The lower this metric, the better the performance of the algorithm. \end{CompactEnumerate} Although having a smaller number of collisions is better, the policies of some of the baseline algorithms do not significantly move the agents from their initial position after training and hence do not get to the goal.
 This leads to them having a lower number of collisions.
 Hence, this metric should be judged with the success rate in context.

 The graph-based methods, namely GPG (static and dynamic), DGN (+ATOC), and EMP do not learn effectively with local information modes.
 Although both GPG and DGN use GCNs, they do not perform as well as InforMARL because they use only agent-agent and not agent-entity graphs.
 The lack of information about non-agent entities means that agents cannot maneuver through the environment to avoid collisions.